Sons of Chaos

 Sons of Chaos is a historically inspired 2019 graphic novel written by Chris Jaymes surrounding the 1821 Greek War for Independence which returned freedom to Greece and initiated the fall of the Ottoman Empire, published by Penguin Random House.

 Summary

 Sons of Chaos is a fictionalized retelling of the 1821 Greek War of Independence and the events leading up to it from the perspective of Markos Botsaris, the son of the Greek Leader Kitsos Botsaris, and the relationship between Ali Pasha of Ioannina and the Souliotes.

-The book was developed over the course of 10 years by Chris Jaymes with the support of Nick Lambrou.
+The book was developed over 10 years by Chris Jaymes with the support of Nick Lambrou.

 Publication

-The Penguin Random House/IDW Publishing release consists of 192 double-page, cinematic spreads equivalent to two typical sized comic book pages and premiered in July 2019 at San Diego Comicon.
+The Penguin Random House/IDW Publishing release consists of 192 double-page cinematic spreads equivalent to two typical-sized comic book pages and premiered in July 2019 at San Diego Comicon.
 The Greek version was released in November 2020 by Kaktos Publishing after the English version was presented at AthensCon 2019.